Sudneo/dockerfile-audit/README.md

                         The Dockerfile to audit.
   -b BATCH, --batch BATCH
                         A directory in which all files will be audited.
+  -j, --json            Generate a JSON file with the findings.
-  -r, --report          Generate a PDF report about the findings -n REPORT_NAME, --report-name REPORT_NAME
+  -r, --report          Generate a PDF report about the findings.
+  -n REPORT_NAME, --report-name REPORT_NAME
                         The name of the PDF report.
   -t REPORT_TEMPLATE, --report-template REPORT_TEMPLATE
-                        The template for the report to use
+                        The template for the report to use -v, --verbose         Enables debug output
 ```

 By default the report template is the one included in `templates/report-template.tex`, the report generated is called